 HP continuously strives to help you manage storage acquisition, deployment, and operation costs.
-The HP StorageWorks grid continues the tradition.
-Smart Cells are built from commodity hardware, enabling the rapid incorporation of new technologies as well as continuously keeping costs down.
-Also, by enabling Smart Cell capabilities to be changed with downloadable software personalities, the HP StorageWorks grid preserves hardware investments as storage needs evolve.
+The HP StorageWorks Grid continues the tradition.
+Smart cells are built from commodity hardware, enabling the rapid incorporation of new technologies as well as continuously keeping costs down.
+Also, by enabling smart cell capabilities to be changed with downloadable software personalities, the Storage Grid preserves hardware investments as storage needs evolve.